ritza-co/device42-docs/docs/auto-discovery/sccm-discovery-net-tool.md

 ### Silent Installation

-The silent install will fail if, for whatever reason, it is unable to successfully stop the service in a short time period.
+The silent installation will fail if, for whatever reason, it is unable to successfully stop the service in a short time period.
 If a discovery is running, the service will not stop until the discovery can be gracefully terminated, which could take a bit of time.
-The solution is to stop the service, and then wait; if the process is still running, kill it and then proceed with the installation.
+The solution is to stop the service and wait; if the process is still running, kill it and then proceed with the installation.

 The key here is to ensure the process is not running when you attempt to run the silent installation.